cjgb/datanalytics/content/posts/2010-05-10-c2a1hasta-microsoft.md

 >[...] is building the monetization engine for Microsoft's and third-party-publishers' online services.
 The adCenter platform determines which ads to serve to optimize relevance for our users, traffic and ROI for our advertisers, and revenue for our publishers.

-Y dentro de dicha area se encuentra el _data-mining and analytics team_, oficialmente APS Auction Analytics, que
+Y dentro de dicha área se encuentra el _data-mining and analytics team_, oficialmente APS Auction Analytics, que

 >[...] drives monetization improvements working across all parts of the organization including engineering, customer-service operations, advertising sales, and product management.
 Analysts on the APS Analytics team work closely with business partners to enable rigorous, effective, data-driven decision making.